ProjektFinanse/NaCoTyleWydalem/README.md

 Database has been deleted.
-Application doesnn't work without db.
+Application doesn't work without db.